Git-Leon/utils.reporting/README-Sample.md

 ## Objective

 #### Part 1 - ...
-* Ensure that all test cases in `com.github.curriculeon` pass with 100% success rate.
+* Ensure that all test cases in `com.github.git_leon` pass with 100% success rate.